-After your Amazon S3 credentials validate, the bucket is linked to Jive and you can begin recording calls.
-Calls will automatically be recorded with no action required by users.
+After your Amazon S3 credentials validate, the bucket is linked to Jive and you can then enable recording system-wide or on the supported extension types listed above.
+Calls on extensions with recording enabled will automatically be recorded with no action required by users.
 However, users who do not have this setup can dial *15 + phone number to initiate call recording for an individual outbound call (this cannot be used mid-call).

 Call Recording Laws

 Amazon’s Secure Simple Storage (Amazon S3) is a robust, cost-effective solution for remote storage that is widely used by hundreds of thousands of customers (see use cases).
 Amazon S3 provides a simple web-services interface that can be used to store and retrieve any amount of data, at any time, from anywhere on the web.
 It gives any developer access to the same highly scalable, reliable, secure, fast, inexpensive infrastructure that Amazon uses to run its own global network of web sites.
 The service aims to maximize benefits of scale and to pass those benefits on to customers (see Amazon).

 1. Click here to navigate to Amazon Web Services’ new user/sign on webpage.

 2. Enter the email address you would like to use on the account (My email address is:).

 3. Select I am a new user (sign in if you already have an account).

 4. Click [Sign in using our secure server].